 What we did recently is release a guide.

 We wrote it specifically for our customers who are most often trying to create their first email campaign to nurture leads.
 We call it the email campaign creation guide, but it really applies to any kind of marketing campaign.

-One of the things that I think is so valuable about it is that there’s a few pages.
+One of the things that I think is so valuable about it is that there are a few pages.
 It’s not long.
-We’re not talking about a 20 page thing here.
+We’re not talking about a 20-page thing here.
 We’re talking five 5 or 10 (pages).
 And there’s a couple of pages where we just walk the reader through.
-How do you really understand what’s going on in your customers’ mind?
+How do you really understand what’s going on in your customers’ minds?
 What are the questions they’re asking themselves?
 And then how can you position your own company and offerings to be the answer to those questions?

 So I think going through that exercise and then developing that content, whether it be free PDF’s or blog articles or videos that you create or actual products, in some cases, that’s the key.
 This is because you can’t have a relationship with someone if you’re always asking them for something.
 That’s not a healthy relationship.

 You have to have a way of giving back.

 The thing is, a lot of times, it’s hard for a business not to come off sales.
 Because obviously they want sales, they want to increase their revenue, the profits, all of that.
 But the bottom line is, these days customers are a little bit savvier.
 And people are generally a lot more turned off when it comes to aggressive sales tactics, overly aggressive sales tactics.
 These days people can kind of sniff that out very quickly.

 I think people would rather be informed, educated.
 Then if that information has provided them with value, and they trust that value coming from whatever source that is, whatever brand that is, then you can have somebody become a loyal customer because you’ve provided value to them.
 You’ve educated them, you’ve helped them out.
 So that’s what it comes down to in a lot of marketing and sales and buying, is timing.